NathanReeves/BlueCubeMod/Firmware/BlueCubeModv2/README.md

 ESP32 based GameCube Controller Bluetooth conversion for Nintendo Switch

 v1:
-Mac/PC/PS4 supported (tested using Dolphin Emulator on Mac)

-For Switch/RaspberryPi, use an 8Bitdo USB adapter
+Mac/PC/PS4 supported (tested using Dolphin Emulator on Mac, for Switch/RaspberryPi, use an 8Bitdo USB adapter)

 v2:
 Switch support only - no adapter required